3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Methodology

 Our largest latent primitive diffusion model $g_{\Phi}$ is a 28-layer transformer, with cross-attention layers to incorporate conditional signals, self-attention layers for modeling inter-primitive correlations, and adaptive layer normalization to inject timestep conditions.
 The model $g_{\Phi}$ learns to predict at timestep $t$ given input condition signal:

 where $\mathrm{CrossAttn}(\rvq, \rvk, \rvv)$ denotes the cross-attention layer with query, key, and value as input. $\mathrm{SelfAttn}(\cdot)$ denotes the self-attention layer. $\mathrm{AdaLN}(\cdot, t)$ denotes adaptive layer normalization layers to inject timestep conditioned modulation to cross-attention, self-attention, and feed-forward layers.
 Moreover, we employ the pre-normalization scheme~\citep{xiong2020layer} for training stability.
 For noise scheduling, we use discrete 1,000 noise steps with a cosine scheduler during training.
-We opt for ``v-prediction''~\citep{salimans2022progressive} with Classifier-Free Guidance (CFG)~\citep{ho2022classifier} as the training objective for better conditional generation quality and faster convergence:
+We opt for ``v-prediction''~\citep{salimans2022progressive} with Classifier-Free Guidance (CFG)~\citep{ho2022classifier} as the training objective for better conditional generation quality and faster convergence: where $\eps$ is the noise sampled from Gaussian distribution, $\Bar{\alpha}_t = \prod_{i=0}^{t}(1 - \beta_i)$ and $\beta_t$ comes from our cosine beta scheduler.
+And $b\sim \gB(p_{\mathrm{0}})$ is a random variable sampled from Bernoulli distribution taking 0, 1 with probability $p_{\mathrm{0}}$ and $1 - p_{\mathrm{0}}$ respectively.
+And the condition signal under CFG is defined as $\Bar{\rvc}(b) = b\cdot \rvc + (1 - b)\cdot \varnothing$, where $\varnothing$ is the learnable embedding for unconditional generation.